 Estimates of the body condition of adult Largescale Sucker decreased 20% from 2010 to 2015.
 This coincided with a large increase in the estimated density of sucker species (Largescale and Longnose Sucker) from 2010 to 2015.
-The increase in body condition in 2016 and 2017 coincided with lower estimates abundance of Largescale Sucker and count density of Sucker species.
-The inverse relationship between abundance and condition of suckers suggests competition for resources and density-dependent growth.
+The increase in body condition in 2016 to 2018 coincided with lower estimates of the abundance of Largescale Sucker and count density of Sucker species.
+The inverse relationship between abundance and condition of sucker species suggests competition for resources and density-dependent growth.

-It is unknown whether the sharp decline in 2016-2017 following the period of rapid population growth (2011-2015) was related to the change in flow regime, natural demographic processes, or other factors.
+It is unknown whether the low abundance of suckers in 2016 to 2018 following the period of rapid population growth (2011-2015) was related to the change in flow regime, natural demographic processes, or other factors.
 The observed decrease in body condition was the opposite of predicted effects of the new flow regime, which was expected to result in a greater area of permanently wetted substrate that would translate in greater algal productivity, and increases in the body condition of organisms like suckers that consume algae.

-It may be that declining adult sucker condition from 2011 to 2015 is partly explained by changing age structure of the population, rather than a decline in weight-at-length for a given age group.
-The von Bertalanffy growth curve could not be calculated for Largescale Sucker but in general this species is known to mature at ~400 mm in body length and 5-9 years of age, after which there is very little annual growth in body length (Dauble 1986).
+It may be that declining body condition of adult sucker species from 2011 to 2015 is partly explained by changing age structure of the population, rather than a decline in weight-at-length for a given age group.
+The von Bertalanffy growth curve could not be calculated for Largescale Sucker but in general this species is known to mature at ~400 mm in body length and 5 to 9 years of age, after which there is very little annual growth in body length (Dauble 1986).
 Therefore, mature fish might continue to increase in weight but not increase substantially in length after a certain age.
 If so, then the increase in sucker density and concomitant decrease in body condition could be explained by an increase in abundance of newly recruited adult sucker and decrease in the proportion of older sucker.
 The body condition model predicts condition for a specific length (500 mm for Largescale Sucker) and therefore inter-year comparisons are not affected by differences in length distribution among years.
 However, if older fish are heavier at a particular length compared to younger fish, then a change in age structure (younger distribution) could have contributed to the observed decline in body condition.